 Where needles or sharp instruments are used in the performance of your business, you need to maintain and distribute to all relevant employees an up-to-date copy of your Needle Stick Injury (or Sharps) Policy and Procedure document and where applicable provide full training on this subject.
 Attendance at such training must be evidenced in writing and stored on all employee files.

-IMPORTANT: The process of obtaining relevant health information, advising your customer of the possible risks associated with the treatment they want, and getting signed Agreement that they have received this information and accept the risks is really important!
+IMPORTANT: The process of obtaining relevant health information, advising your customer of the possible risks associated with the treatment they want, and getting signed Agreement/Consent that they have received this information and accept the risks is very important!
 Forms must be signed in person by the client and held on file.

 A waiver is a document that obtains written confirmation that your customer is relinquishing a right or privilege.
 This ‘waiver’ minimises the risk of legal implications if a customer or client gets injured, however, waivers can be used in a variety of situations.
 A waiver will generally inform the signer of the rights that they are relinquishing and will often require the individual to sign and print their name at the bottom of the form, in addition to providing the date.
 By signing and dating the document, the individual states that he or she clearly understands and agrees to the relinquishment of their rights.

-There are many variations of Agreements/Waiver Forms but some of the key points it should contain are:
+There are many variations of Agreement/Consent and Waiver forms but some of the key points it should contain are:

-- confirmation that they have provided full and accurate disclosure of existing conditions etc
+- confirmation that they have provided full and accurate disclosure of existing medical conditions etc

 - details of the treatment to be carried out (patch test or full treatment)